Alalange/Hello-world/README.md

 # Hello-world
 first repository
 I am a student studying computer science and music.
 I play classical guitar and love to program.
-I am also a pentester.